Message from the Director

 Frequently, I encounter individuals who feel like either they should not seek our support or that we will be unable to help them.
 With that in mind, let me address some of the reasons for not seeking help that I have heard over the years.

 - I am in online classes/I live a long way from campus: You can’t come to see us face-to-face, no problem.
-We employ Blackboard Collaborate to reach out to students around the world.
+We employ Goboard (an electronic whiteboard with video, chat, and voice capabilities) to reach out to students around the world.
 We also allow students to send papers to our Writing Center for feedback using our link online.
 Additionally, we have a number of resources available on our website for easy reference.

 - I am making good grades/I don’t want people to think I need help: College courses are demanding.
 There are few opportunities to make up a poor grade.
 For this reason, students with high GPAs are some of the first people to come see us each semester.
 We would far rather help you stay on path to an A than help you catch up after an unpleasant surprise on a test or paper.